 In the interest of full disclosure, Jim asks me to remind you all that Georgetown University, where he coordinates the Scholarly Systems Group, is a long-term satisfied Blackboard Learning Systems user.
 The views expressed in this blog post are solely his own.

 Lufkin, TX is a 107-mile drive from Houston’s George H. W. Bush International Airport.
 U.S. Highway 59 is being transformed from a four-lane highway into an eight-lane freeway with frontage roads on both sides.
-As you travel further the scene alternates between McMansions and tracts of commuter’s middle-class houses.
+As you travel further the scene alternates between McMansions and tracts of commuter’s middle-class houses that people prefer to move sometimes, since now is easier with the new moving companies that offer a system of “You pack we move” so is easier.
 Gas stations and convenience stores cluster at intersections.
 Further on the highway narrows to four lanes-two on each side of a wide grass strip.
 Gas stations and houses and the occasional motel appear.
 Only Livingston-61 miles northeast-is big enough to have a Wal-Mart.

 Lufkin first appears as a series of motels.
 Then the highway divides into Business 59 and 59 with farm-country Wal-Mart and Big K-Mart on the left, and Lufkin Mall-J.C.
 Penny and Sears-on the right.
 Business 59 is a series of local business and national fast food franchises routed around “downtown” decades ago.
 Turning north on Lufkin Avenue toward the center of town, there are no cars on the two lane street.
 Soon you see the federal courthouse surrounded on three sides with many empty parking spaces.
 City hall is across the street.
 No one is on the streets.